STORM-IRIT/Radium-Engine/doc/developer/featurepicking.md

 ## MeshFeatureTracking Plugin

-The `MeshFeatureTracking` Plugin is an example of how mesh features information can be displayed either through the `Gui` or as displayed objects.
+The `MeshFeatureTracking` Plugin (**Radium Official Plugins** (https://gitlab.com/Storm-IRIT/radium-official-plugins)) is an example of how mesh features information can be displayed either through the `Gui` or as displayed objects.
 The `SelectionManager`'s `currentChanged` signal is connected to the slot `onCurrentChanged`.

 When this slot is triggered, the `MeshFeatureTracking` Plugin accesses the picking data through the `PickingManager` and updates both its information widget with the new picking data and the tracking sphere.